 Very slow kinetics because the particle size of an activated carbon is too large

-It is common that the enormous effect of the particle size of the in the kinetics with which a : the smaller the size, the greater the kinetics.
-The increase in kinetics by decreasing the particle size of a , can be estimated by the squared ratio of the average particle size of the largest carbon to the smallest.
+It is common that the enormous effect that the particle size of activated carbon has on the kinetics with which an activated carbon adsorbs is not considered: the smaller the size, the greater the kinetics.
+The increase in kinetics as the particle size of an activated carbon decreases can be estimated by the ratio of the square of the average particle size of the largest carbon to the smallest.
 The effect is so great that a carbon with a low capacity but with a smaller particle size than another is usually more competitive.
 It must be remembered that two granular activated carbons with the same particle size range may differ: one may have particles that tend to be larger (within range) and the other, to smaller size.
-To more precisely define the distribution of particles within the same range, you can specify a range in which the effective particle size should be, and a maximum value of the uniformity coefficient.
+To define more precisely the distribution of particles within the same range, you can specify a range in which the effective particle size should be, and a maximum value of the uniformity coefficient.

 Low life span of a CAG bed, due to being too short